Updated July 13, 2023

 Enjoy it with a cup of strong coffee or tea.

 Is a vibrant tavern style restaurant with live music and traditional cuisine what you are looking for?
 If it is, then waste no time and head straight to Geros tou Moria in the Plaka district.
 On weekends and especially in summer, this is one of the liveliest restaurants in the area.

 Geros tou Moria is an old-timer in Athen’s Plaka District.
 It has been around since 1926 and has been a local favorite for decades.
 Some of their specialties include fresh fish of the day, lamb with courgettes (a zucchini-like squash), and veal.
 A large variety of souvlaki is also available.

 The wine list is extensive, and you have a lot of options to choose the best wine to complement your dining experience.

 Aleria specializes in contemporary Greek cuisine with emphasis on creativity and gastronomical culture.
-Their foods are clearly geared toward the trendy gastropub direction.
+Their foods are clearly geared toward the trendy gastropub direction with a fusion twist.
 The is a great choice for a nice evening if you are looking for an upscale and sophisticated fine dining experience.

 Prices are on the higher end.
 Aleria offers tasting menus from 4 – 6 courses with a price range of 45 – 65 Euros per person.
 Wine pairing costs an additional 25 – 35 Euros per person.